jparrill/hypershift-disconnected/docs/content/common/mirror/mirroring.md

     - name: metallb-operator
 ```

-Make sure you have your `${HOME}/.docker/config.json` file updated with the registries you try to mirror from and your private registry to push the images to.
+Make sure you have your `${HOME}/.docker/config.json` file updated with the registries you are trying to mirror from and your private registry to push the images to.

 After that, we can begin the mirroring process: